SharKingStudios/Lattice/README.md

 sudo -u uga-bus PYTHONPATH=/opt/uga-bus/apps/api/src /opt/uga-bus/.venv/bin/python -m uga_bus.cli db-stats
 ```

-`bus.loganpeterson.org` must resolve to the Nest server’s public IPv4 before Caddy can obtain HTTPS.
-The service itself can collect data before DNS/TLS is enabled.
+In the Nest Dashboard's Domains tab, add `sharkingstudios.hackclub.app` and `bus.loganpeterson.org` with target port `8000`.
+Make `bus.loganpeterson.org` a CNAME to `sharkingstudios.hackclub.app`—not an A record to a Nest IP—and disable any DNS proxy.
+The service itself can collect data before the public route is enabled.

 ## ETA methodology and known limits